SQL Server 2016 and 2017: Hardware and software requirements

 Note: VIA protocol is not supported on failover clusters.
 Clients or applications running on the same node of the failover cluster as the SQL Server instance, can use Shared Memory protocol to connect to SQL Server using its local pipe address.
 However this type of connection is not cluster-aware and will fail after an instance failover.
 It is therefore not recommended and should only be used in very specific scenarios.

 Important: The VIA protocol is deprecated.
-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 For more information about Network Protocols and Network Libraries, see Network Protocols and Network Libraries.